sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iftop</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Command line tool that displays bandwidth usage on an interface
+Short desc    : Command line tool that displays bandwidth usage on an interface
 URL          : http://www.ex-parrot.com/~pdw/iftop/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : iftop does for network usage what top(1) does for CPU usage.
+Descript     : iftop does for network usage what top(1) does for CPU usage.
 It listens to
              : network traffic on a named interface and displays a table of current bandwidth
              : usage by pairs of hosts.
 Handy for answering the question "why is our ADSL link
              : so slow?".